Jacqueline8996/README_Generator/README.md

 * [Contact_Information](#Contact_Information)

 # Project_Description
-* With the answer of a series of question you will be able to create a read me file
+* This application that creates read me files with a series of questions.

 # Project_Installation_Instructions
-* Start the program with node index.js , that will start the program.
-Then you can answer the question to generate the readme file.
+* Fork this program to your local computer and utilize it to create readme documents

 # Project_Usage
-* To create readMe files
+* A video of the usage for this Application will be included.

 # Project_Contributors
-* No other contributors except the author.
+* Author is the sole contributor.

 # Project_Test
-* No test at the moment for this project
+* No Test is nedded for this project

 # Project_License
 * MIT